Chart Color Schemes

 The level of cultural diversity witnessed in Lutana was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Lutana's population was found to be more culturally diverse than most local markets, with 24.1% born overseas and 20.7% speaking a language other than English at home.
-Christianity was the dominant religion in Lutana, comprising 33.2% of its population.
-Hinduism showed significant overrepresentation in Lutana, making up 7.0%, compared to 2.8% across Greater Hobart.
+Lutana was found to have a higher cultural diversity than most local markets, with 24.1% of its population born overseas and 20.7% speaking a language other than English at home.
+The predominant religion in Lutana is Christianity, comprising 33.2% of the population.
+Hinduism, however, is notably overrepresented, making up 7.0% of Lutana's population compared to 2.8% across Greater Hobart.

 Frequently Asked Questions - Diversity